openfaas/faas/README.md

 * Individual Sponsorships / End-users / Insiders Track 🍻

-  OpenFaaS is free to use and completely open source under the MIT license, however financial backing is required to sustain the effort to maintain and develop the project.
+  OpenFaaS is free-to-use and completely open-source under the MIT license, however financial backing is required to sustain the effort to maintain and develop the project.

-  Users and contributors are encouraged to join their peers in supporting the work through [GitHub Sponsors](https://insiders.openfaas.io/), all tiers gain exclusive access to the [Insiders Track](BACKERS.md)
+  Users and contributors are encouraged to join their peers in supporting the work through [GitHub Sponsors](https://insiders.openfaas.io/), all tiers gain exclusive access to the [Insiders Track](BACKERS.md).

 * Website Sponsorship 🌎